-The TA will hold weekly office hours on Mondays from 12:00 pm to 01:00 pm in room 3060 of the Keller Center.
+The TA will hold weekly office hours on Mondays from TBD to TBD in room TBD of the Keller Center, or virtually.
 Students can email the TA to set up additional time outside of normal office hours, if required.

 Congressman Quigley is available for student appointments.
 Please email the TA with any requests to meet with the Congressman outside of normal class time.